azPHP/di-vs-sl/README.md

 Showing differences between Dependency Injection and Service Locator (factory container)

+## What's the difference?

+### Service Locator
+* Only *defined* services (Just knows about what it's told to know about)
+* Have to configure everything manually

+### Dependency Injection
+* Inspects constructor of classes in order to inject new instances of required parameters
+* Uses Reflection to do this at the time the item is requested

-* Show our three layered classes and class requiring configuration
+## Show our three layered classes and class requiring configuration

 ## Service Locator
 * Show initial Service Locator Container Bootstrap